 How many recommendations should I get?
 Who should write these recommendations?

-You will need at least 3 letters of recommendations.
+You will need at least three letters of recommendations.
 One letter from your program director is a requirement for all programs.
-You will also need 1-2 letters from intensivists.
+You will also need one to two letters from intensivists.
 You can get one from your research mentor as well.
 These should be strong recommendations from authors who know you well.
 It can be helpful to help draft information or experiences that you want them to include in your LOR.

 What if I decide to work as an attending before applying?
 Can I still be competitive when I apply for fellowship?